Everything You Should Know About Unsuitable Investment Claims

 Your broker has the obligation to obtain enough information about you and your finances—such as your income and assets—to discuss the appropriate investments.
-New York Stock Exchange Rule 405 (also known as the "Know Your Customer" rule), states that a stockbroker or financial advisor’s number one duty is to make suitable recommendations to his or her customers.
-Brokers must take ample care to investigate the investor’s unique needs and ensure that the investment will be proportionate to their goals and financial situation.
+FINRA Rule 2090 (also known as the “Know Your Customer” rule), states that a stockbroker or financial advisor’s number one duty is to make suitable recommendations to his or her customers.
+Brokers must investigate the investor’s unique needs and ensure that any recommendation is appropriate to their goals and financial situation.
 A broker’s failure to know the customer and make suitable investment recommendations may be grounds for pursuing a claim for unsuitable investments.

 Information that your broker should consider before making an investment recommendation: